azer/go-preact-starter/README.md

 * Define your routes on `routes.json`, point them to a valid component.
 * Run `make go-get` and `make frontend-install` to install new dependencies.
 * Edit .env file to choose different host/port for serving.

+### What's missing ?

+* API polyfill for backend
+* Could be nice to see backend errors on the browser.